compilit/compilit-spring-mediator/README.md

 popular approach.
 The idea is that a Mediator is in between all requests (requests can be read or write requests), so that is no direct interaction with resources.
 This means that there are only 3 specific dependencies which connect your api layer to the domain layer: the CommandDispatcher, the QueryDispatcher and the EventEmitter.
 Why 3 instead of just 1 'Mediator' class?
-Because that would introduce the 'Service Locator anti-pattern' and defeat the purpose of this library.
+Because that would introduce the 'Service Locator antipattern' and defeat the purpose of this library.
 By having a separate interface for Commands, Queries and Events, CQ(E)RS is enforced.

 In the org.solidcoding.mediator.api package you'll find all interfaces which you can use to write your own Commands,